 Violent protests can occur in Kampala and other parts of Uganda.
 Avoid large gatherings, political rallies and demonstrations and monitor radio and other local media for updated advice.

 Clashes in Kasese district: In November 2016, clashes between armed groups and security forces in the vicinity of Kasese, in Uganda's west, with a significant number of deaths and injuries reported.
 Clashes throughout 2016 have resulted in a number of deaths.
-We continue to advise Australians to reconsider travel in the area due to the volatile security environment.
+Reconsider your need to travel in the area due to the volatile security environment.

 Areas bordering South Sudan: Do not travel to within 50 kilometres of the border with South Sudan because of the serious risk of banditry and crime in these areas.

-Border with Democratic Republic of the Congo: Reconsider travel to within 50 kilometres of Uganda's border with the DRC, due to the risk of banditry and cross-border attacks by rebel groups.
+Border with Democratic Republic of the Congo: Reconsider your need to travel within 50 kilometres of Uganda's border with the DRC, due to the risk of banditry and cross-border attacks by rebel groups.
 The situation over the border in the DRC is extremely unstable and attacks can occur without notice.
 Do not take gorilla trekking tours that cross into the DRC.

-Reconsider travel to Bwindi Impenetrable National Park, the Mgahinga Gorilla Park and Murchison National Park in western Uganda.
+Reconsider your need to travel to Bwindi Impenetrable National Park, the Mgahinga Gorilla Park and Murchison National Park in western Uganda.
 Security personnel are usually required to accompany tourists on gorilla trekking visits in this region, as armed attacks have occurred in recent years.
-If you decide to travel to Bwindi Impenetrable National Park or Mgahinga Gorilla Park we recommend you fly rather than travel overland.
+If you decide to travel to Bwindi Impenetrable National Park or Mgahinga Gorilla Park, fly rather than travel overland.

-If you choose to visit Uganda's national parks, despite our warning on some areas, closely follow park regulations and use reputable, registered tour operators.
+If you decide to visit Uganda's national parks, note our warning on some areas, closely follow park regulations and use reputable, registered tour operators.
 Violence against tourists has occurred and security circumstances can change with little warning.
 The